Brick Pavers: A Step By Step Guide

 - Slate stays in one piece – this hard and nonporous material resists splitting and absorbs little water, keeping it in one piece despite frozen ice expansion.
 Available in hues of green, gray, and blue.

 - Travertine is easy to replace – this whitish limestone can work in cold climates when properly sealed, but use stone dust instead of finishing sand.
 If cracked, it’s fast and affordable to replace a paver as needed.
+The look of natural stone in your design can really set it apart in your landscape design.

 - Porcelain is highly customizable – the non-permeability of this fired ceramic is why it’s also used in showers.
 For exterior use, choose the color of your choice and look for textured patterns to prevent slips and falls.